AbaSheger/borsvy/README.md

 3. A Polygon.io API key (https://polygon.io/)
 4. A Hugging Face API key (https://huggingface.co/)

-Add these keys to the `application.properties` file in the backend.
+Add these keys to your environment variables or the application configuration.

 ## Environment Variables